Departmental Safety Training

 Ultimately you are responsible for ensuring personnel in your laboratory are fully trained to work in the Department of Biology.
 While SafeColleges will store all completed course certificates, you are encouraged to have your lab members provide you proof of course completion as well.

-Note for non-research-based personnel: Dependent on your position in the Department, not all mandatory training modules may apply to you.
-If this is the case, you should contact the DTC with details on your position so that you can have a tailored training program.
+Note: Depending on the type of research your laboratory conducts, not all mandatory training modules may apply to your lab members.
+If this is the case, you should contact the DTC with details on the position so that a tailored training program can be provided.